joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.5.14 =

+* Bug fix: Typo in template tag documentation.
+Props @robnicholson.
+* Bug fix: Incorrectly escaped double quotes in CSV output broke importing.
+* Change: Execute `the_content` filters on output to support oEmbed and block output in events.

 = 3.5.13 =